stmichaelis/workplacer/README.md

 May take a while to download as it is using the official Mattermost API binding.

-# Automatic run on Windows based on connection events
+# Automatic execution on Windows based on connection events
 On Windows you can use the task scheduler to trigger a run of the script based on network connection events.
 Select in the trigger section to run *on an event*, log should be set to *Microsoft-Windows-NetworkProfile/Operational*, source to *NetworkProfile* and event id to *10000*.

 # False positives when running the script